IsraelGboluwaga/wonderq/README.md

 ## Running the tests

-Run TestApp/app.js in Node with `node app` after the Wonder Simple Message Queue has been initialized.
+Run TestApp/app.js in Node with `node src/app` after the Wonder Simple Message Queue has been initialized.

 Test suite with unit tests still needs to be finalized.